 You can’t go wrong with the big names, like AA and the RAC.
-Use a comparison site, like MoneySavingExpert, to find out the cheapest rates going.
+Use a comparison site, like Money Supermarket, to find the cheapest rates.
 You’re talking around £10-15 a month for the top level of cover.

-If you opt not to get breakdown cover and need to phone a tow-truck to come and get you, plus a taxi to drive you home, you’ve already spent at least double your yearly breakdown cover cost.
+If you opt not to get breakdown cover and need to phone a tow truck to come and get you, plus a taxi to drive you home, you’ve already spent at least double your yearly breakdown cover cost.
 Not worth it!

-You can opt to have a service done around the same time as your MOT, or whenever you like.
-If you’re keen on making the car last as long as possible, consider part-services usually done every six months.
+You can opt to have a service done around the same time as your MOT or whenever you like.
+If you’re keen on making the car last as long as possible, consider part services, usually done every six months.
 For a service, you’re talking around £100-125, and half that for an interim service.

 There’s a lot of information here, so here’s a quick recap on the top points: